deepak2233/Python_Projects/README.md

  ### Description:
  I've created a program which classified you files on the basis of extention, which your work easily to collect files on the basis of extentions.
-In this program, simply you have put your directry name (where you are facing problem and) and it will manage/ collect your all files on the basis of extentions.
+In this program, simply you have put your directry name (where you are facing problem and) and it will manage /collects your all files on the basis of extentions.
 It will automatically generate folders on the basis of extentions name.

  ### Demo: